- Search Interface Does Not Return the Expected Results

 You may get the following error message in the Apex code within a managed package when API restrictions are enabled:

-Insufficient access; cannot execute Metadata operation with PAC enabled session id
+Insufficient access; can't execute Metadata operation with PAC enabled session id

 Allow API Access to the Coveo for Salesforce V2 Package